 Our product liability lawyers will help you identify the cause of the defect that harmed you or your loved one.
 We will then use this to help you properly bring a claim against the party responsible for the product’s defect.

 Types of Product Liability Claims

 There are several types of product liability claims that can be filed.
 Our attorneys will analyze the circumstances of your injury to determine which type of case is appropriate for you.

-In Nevada, manufacturers, distributors and sellers of defective products can be held strictly liable for injuries resulting from their products, even if they were not reckless or negligent in its production or sale.
+In Nevada, manufacturers, distributors, and sellers of defective products can be held strictly liable for injuries resulting from their products, even if they were not reckless or negligent in their production or sale.

 Strict liability can be used in product liability claims if the following conditions apply:

 - The product contained a defect that made it unreasonably dangerous